 - Check your Car Insurance to make sure Rental Cars are covered on your policy.

 - Bring Snacks, Music, Blankets, and Activities for the Ride

 Getting to Walt Disney World from Orlando International Airport

-With Disney’s Magical Express retiring at the end of 2021, vacationers will be on their own traveling to and from the airport to the Walt Disney World until the Brightline Railway System is in place in 2026.
-That said, keep in mind that Uber, Lyft, and the new Mears Connect service are all options for you to get the parks if you are not renting a car or driving to Walt Disney World.
+Guests traveling from Orlando International Airport to Walt Disney World Resort are on their own.
+That said, Uber, Lyft, Sunshine Flyer and the Mears Connect service are all options for you to get to the parks if you are not renting a car or driving to Walt Disney World.

 Getting Around Walt Disney World During the Holidays

 Walt Disney World has many complimentary transportation options across the property.
 Buses, Boats, Monorails, Skyliner Gondolas, as well as the typical Uber and Lyft services available.
 As a result, it’s fairly easy to get to and from anywhere across Walt Disney World property without a car.